pfarrell/dooper/README.md

 # Dooper

-Exposes some objects that allow simple interaction with S3, WebHcat, and HDFS
+Exposes some objects that allow simple interaction with S3, WebHcat, HDFS, and YARN

 ## Installation